citusdata/citus_docs/reference/user_defined_functions.rst

 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

-The create_distributed_table() function is used to define a distributed table and create its shards if its a hash-partitioned table.
+The create_distributed_table() function is used to define a distributed table and create its shards if its a hash-distributed table.
 This function takes in a table name, the distribution column and an optional distribution method and inserts appropriate metadata to mark the table as distributed.
 The function defaults to 'hash' distribution if no distribution method is specified.
-If the table is hash-partitioned, the function also creates worker shards based on the shard count and shard replication factor configuration values.
+If the table is hash-distributed, the function also creates worker shards based on the shard count and shard replication factor configuration values.
 This function replaces usage of master_create_distributed_table() followed by master_create_worker_shards().